AdaCore/training_material/courses/spark_for_ada_programmers/3_spark_language.rst

     + To name objects manipulated through calls to formal parameters

-    + To add specifications to formal subprogram parameters
+    + To add dependency contracts to formal subprogram parameters

   - More efforts from users to annotate programs